jenniyan/kinnect/Meeting Documentation/README.md

 Week 6 Discussion 5/8/26 (In-Person Meeting):
-Attendees: Yuxuan, Zhengyu Dong, Xinlei Liang (Ethan), Niharika Yalla, Jennifer Yan We went over our plan with our TA.
+Attendees: Yuxuan, Zhengyu Dong, Xinlei Liang (Ethan), Niharika Yalla, Jennifer Yan We went over our plan as a grouo and then discussed it with our TA.